Ancient history: China

 After further political consolidation, seven prominent states remained by the end of the 5th century BC, and the years in which these few states battled each other is known as the Warring States period.
 Though there remained a nominal Zhou king until 256 BC, he was largely a figurehead and held little power.
 As neighboring territories of these warring states, including areas of modern Sichuan and Liaoning, were annexed by the growing power of the rulers of Qin, they were governed under the new local administrative system of commandery.
 The final expansion in this period began during the reign of Ying Zheng, the king of Qin.
 His unification of the other six powers, and further annexations to the south and southeast by 213 BC enabled him to proclaim himself the First Emperor (Qin Shi Huangdi).

 Qin Shi Huangdi ruled the unified China directly with absolute power.
-In contrast to the decentralized and feudal rule of earlier dynasties the Qin ruled directly.
+In contrast to the decentralised and feudal rule of earlier dynasties the Qin ruled directly.
 Nationwide the philosophy of legalism was enforced and publications promoting rival ideas such as Confucianism were prohibited.
 In his reign unified China created the first continuous Great Wall with the use of forced labour.
 Invasions were launched southward to annex Vietnam.
-The Qin period also saw the standardization of the Chinese writing system and the government unified the legal systems as well as setting standardized units of measurement throughout the empire.
+The Qin period also saw the standardisation of the Chinese writing system and the government unified the legal systems as well as setting standardised units of measurement throughout the empire.
 After the emperor's death rebellions began and the Han dynasty took power and ruled China for over four centuries with a brief interruption from AD 9 to 23.
 The Han dynasty promoted the spread of iron agricultural tools, which helped create a food surplus that led to a large growth of population during the Han period.
 Silk production also increased and the manufacture of paper was invented.
 Though the Han enjoyed great military and economic success, it was strained by the rise of aristocrats who disobeyed the central government.
 Public frustration provoked the Yellow Turban Rebellion; though a failure it nonetheless accelerated the empire's downfall.
 After AD 208, the Han dynasty broke up into rival kingdoms.
 China would remain divided for almost the next 400 years.